devtut/generate/docs/python/using-loops-within-functions.md

 ---
-metaTitle: "Using loops within functions"
+metaTitle: "Python - Using loops within functions"
 description: "Return statement inside loop in a function"
 ---